 If you have been searching for changes that have been made to the National Electrical Code 2017 handbook, look no further.
 Listed below are the top ten major NEC changes that we have found to help increase the safety of all electrical installations.
 Yes, there are more than ten changes made to the electrical code, but here are some important codes from the 2017 NEC handbook to pay attention to.

-Updates to this section include how to measure the distance to a receptacle when requiring GFCI outlet and gfci breaker protection.
 The NEC 2017 clarifies that you measure it, “as the shortest path the cord of an appliance connected to the receptacle would follow without piercing a floor, wall, ceiling, or fixed barrier, or passing through a door, doorway, or window.”

 2. GFCI Protection Pt.
 2 (210.8(B))